openhab/openhab-js/README.md

 You can also create timers using the [native JS methods for timer creation](#timers), your choice depends on the versatility you need.
 Sometimes, using `setTimer` is much faster and easier, but other times, you need the versatility that `createTimer` provides.

+Keep in mind that you should somehow manage the timers you create using `createTimer`, otherwise you could end up with unmanagable timers running until you restart openHAB.
+A possible solution is to store all timers in an array and cancel all timers in the [Deinitialization Hook](#deinitialization-hook).

 ##### `createTimer`